cran/lfe/README.md

 ## Testing

-For a complete test with `devtools::check()`, you need to run `sudo apt-get devtools` or similar before.
+For a complete test with `devtools::check()`, you need to run `sudo apt-get install devtools` or similar before.
 The package is written in C, in the future I shall try to rewrite it in C++ to ease long term maintenance.

 The package also needs additional testing.
 At the present time,the tests